jdrestre/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 14.
 Decimal to Hexadecimal
 - Task 17.
 Everyone is a proponent of strong encryption 100-rot13|17.
 Everyone is a proponent of strong encryption|Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+101-odd|18.
+The eggs of the brood need to be an odd number|Write a script that prints every other line from the input, starting with the first line.